-CTS and AG Barr: Workspace collaboration, made from girders
+CTS and AG Barr: Google Workspace Collaboration

 A.G.
 Barr p.l.c. is a leading branded drinks business within the UK and internationally.
 Established over 140 years ago in Scotland, the company is best known for its differentiated portfolio of great tasting soft drinks including Scotland’s other national drink, Irn-Bru, Rubicon and the Scottish spring water Strathmore.
 Barr also complements its own range of soft drinks with partnership brands San Benedetto and Bundaberg Brewed Drinks.
 In 2015, Funkin Cocktails was brought into the group offering a broad range of premium cocktail solutions including fruit purees, cocktail mixers, syrups and ready-to-drink cocktails.